CodeYourFuture/syllabus-archive/js-core/lesson2.md

 console.log(animals[1]);
 ```

-Take a guess at which animal that will print out, and see if you're right.
+> Take a guess at which animal that will print out, and see if you're right.

 Spoiler alert, it will print out "puppy".
 That might seem weird, until you learn that JavaScript is a "0-index" language.
 What that means is that counting in JavaScript starts at 0.
 So `animals[0]`will print out "tiger".
 We don't make the rules...

-> **Exercise:** **Don't ask a mentor - Google it!**
+> **Exercise:**
+>
+> 1. Create an array that contains the countries of all the students in the class (at least five nationalities)
-How would you `console.log()` the name of every animal in the array?
+> 2. `console.log` the number of countries in the Array
-If you're thinking a for loop, you're right.
-This is the perfect opportunity to use our newfound for loop skills for a higher purpose.
+> 3. Now, `console.log()` each country in the list.
+Hint: **For loops**
+>
-Try googling to find the answer if you're stuck.
+> **Don't ask a mentor - Google it!** Try googling to find the answer if you're stuck.
 Google skills are an essential part of being a developer.

 # Objects